LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_1.md

 Once you have the map, you must find the [Final Island](https://our-story-network.gitbook.io/cr-wiki/cr-fr/legendary-monuments/all_world/overworld_world#ile-finale) and place the map on the `Mew Pedestal`, which will make a **level 40 Mew appear**, with a **2% chance of being shiny**.

-You will also receive a `Mew Strand`, which currently has no use.
+You will also receive a `Tuft of Mew Hair`, which currently has no use.

 ---